samsantosb/How-to-Promises/README.md

 1. `async` Functions: Declaring a function as async means it will always return a Promise, even if the function body does not explicitly return one.

-2. `await` Keyword: Inside an async function, await pauses the execution of the function until the awaited Promise resolves.
-This ensures sequential execution of asynchronous code.
+2. `await` Keyword: Inside an async function, await acts as syntax sugar that allows writing asynchronous code in a sequential style.
+It instructs the JavaScript engine to wait for a Promise to resolve or reject, restructuring the function so that the remaining code is executed as a continuation (callback) once the Promise settles.
+Importantly, this process does not block the event loop, allowing other tasks to proceed concurrently.

 #### Main Difs with `.then`

 `.then`:
-Queues the callback in the microtask queue.
+Adds the provided callback to the microtask queue, which will be executed after the current synchronous code finishes.
-Does not pause surrounding code execution.
-await:

 `async` and `await`
+Similar to .then, it schedules the continuation of the function in the microtask queue after the awaited Promise settles.
-Also queues the callback in the microtask queue but pauses the execution of the entire async function until the Promise resolves.
+Unlike .then, it restructures the function to appear synchronous, effectively postponing the execution of subsequent code within the async function until the Promise resolves or rejects.

 ### Important Hints about async functions